ujjainimukherjee/StarWarsApp/notes.md

 # Add a favorites Counter

-Added a font awesome icon as a favorites indicator for each person.
+Added a 'font awesome' icon as a favorites indicator for each person.
 At the time of page load, all the icons show thumbs down because nothing has been added to favorites.
 When someone clicks on thumbs down, it becomes thumbs up, the person is added to in memory Favorites list and counter increases by 1.
 When someone clicks on thumbs up, it becomes thumbs down, the person is removed from in memory Favorites list and counter decreases by 1